springcomp/azure-functions-university/lessons/dotnet8/durable-functions/long-running/README.md

 ## Goal 🎯

-The goal of this lesson
+The goal of this lesson is to learn the concept of _Durable Functions_.
+At its core, The Durable Functions framework introduces the concept of stateful _orchestrations_ which run one or more stateless _activities_.
+By managing state, checkpoints and restarts, the framework lets you focus on writing your business logic.

 This lesson consists of the following exercises: